Apple T2 chip data recovery: How to recover lost data from T2-secured Mac?

 Method 2: Apple T2 chip data recovery with M3 Data Recovery for Mac

-As a professional Mac data recovery software, M3 Data Recovery for Mac - Its Apple T2 chip data recovery is under development and will come soon.
-If you have this need, please feel free to contact [email protected]
+As a professional Mac data recovery software, M3 Data Recovery for Mac supports Apple T2 chip data recovery.

-Step 1: Boot your Mac into macOS Recovery mode by pressing Command + R keys at startup.
+Step 1: Boot your Mac into Internet Recovery mode by pressing Option + Command + R keys at startup.

 Step 2: After seeing macOS Utilities, click Utilities in the top menu and select Terminal from the drop-down menu.

-Step 3: Type the command: sh <(curl http://boot.iboysoft.com/boot2020.sh) and press Return to load iBoysoft Data Recovery for Mac.
+Step 3: Type the command: sh <(curl boot.m3datarecovery.com/boot.sh) and press Return to load M3 Data Recovery for Mac.

-Step 4: After loading iBoysoft Data Recovery for Mac, select Macintosh HD volume to scan the lost data.
+Step 4: After loading M3 Data Recovery for Mac, select Macintosh HD volume to scan the lost data.